State Aid for Library Construction Program

 - Contractor quote or quotes showing total project cost

-- Documentation confirming available funds to complete the project
+- Documentation confirming available funds

-not proceed with the full application until:
+Libraries must not proceed with the full application until:

-- The Intent to Apply has been reviewed.
+- The Intent to Apply is reviewed.

-- The project has been deemed eligible.
+- The project is deemed eligible.

 Action:

-Phase 2 - Full Application Development
+Phase 2.
+Full Application Development

-Typical timing: June through early fall of Year 1
+Typical timing: June through early August.

 Application portal

-The State application portal typically opens in early to mid-June.
+The State application portal typically opens in early to mid June.

 Library responsibilities